ifeegoo/BackGitLabUp/README.md

 `HTTP` You want to clone your Git repositories by HTTP, and then you will need to input your username and password before repositories cloning.
 `SSH` You want to clone your Git repositories by SSH, and then you will need to configure SSH between your computer and GitLab first, and then start step 1.

+### Step 5: Shell commands executing.

+**Situation A: All the Git repositories you can see in your GitLab**

-### Step 4: Execute 1st shell command in your Terminal on macOS to fetch the data of all Git repositories.
+> Execute 1st shell command in your Terminal on macOS to fetch the data of all Git repositories.

 Use `java -jar BackGitLabUp.jar` `[-backup]` `[GitLabURL]` `[GitLabAPIVersion]` `[GitLabPrivateToken]` `[GitLabRepositoryAccessType]` to fetch data of all GitLab git repositories, and then we can get the BackGitLabUp.sh file.